-In particular, the problem in (1) was also considered in [13], where the theory in [13] was developed under the assumption of global supports of the functions $(\psi_i){i\geq 1}$ .
-The main goal of this paper is to extend the QMC error analysis framework of [13] in order to be able to account for locality of the supports of the functions $(\psi_i){i\geq 1}$ .
+In particular, the problem in (1) was also considered in [13], where the theory in [13] was developed under the assumption of global supports of the functions $(\psi_i){i\geq 1}$.
+The main goal of this paper is to extend the QMC error analysis framework of [13] in order to be able to account for locality of the supports of the functions $(\psi_j){j\geq 1}$.
 As we shall show, and analogous to what has recently been pointed out for N-term approximation rates in [1], this results in some cases in significant improvement of the QMC convergence rate in cases where randomly shifted lattice rules or higher order interlaced polynomial lattice rules are applicable; equivalently, as we show here, in these cases the same rates as implied by the theory in [13, 5], which assumes global supports, can be achieved, under weaker summability conditions.
-Our QMC error analysis (which draws on techniques for N-term approximation estimates which were recently developed in [1]) reveals that the structure of the QMC weights changes in case of local support: rather than the product and order dependent (POD for short) weights which were found indispensable in [13] when the $\psi_i$ , $j \geq 1$ , in (4) have global support, we show in the present paper that locally supported $\psi_i$ , $i \geq 1$ , allow the use of product weights in the construction of the QMC integration rules.
+Our QMC error analysis (which draws on techniques for N-term approximation estimates which were recently developed in [1]) reveals that the structure of the QMC weights changes in case of local support: rather than the product and order dependent (POD for short) weights which were found indispensable in [13] when the ψ_j , $j \ge 1$, in (4) have global support, we show in the present paper that locally supported ψ_i , $j \ge 1$, allow the use of product weights in the construction of the QMC integration rules.
 This is well known to imply linear scaling of the computational work with respect to the parameter dimension s.
-Hence, the cost of generating N QMC points in s dimensions is essentially comparable to the respective cost using Monte Carlo sampling, i.e., $\mathcal{O}(sN\log N)$ vs. $\mathcal{O}(sN)$ .
+Hence, the cost of generating N QMC points in s dimensions is essentially comparable to the respective cost using Monte Carlo sampling, i.e., $\mathcal{O}(sN \log N)$ vs. $\mathcal{O}(sN)$.
 As a result, models with one parameter or dimension of integration per spatial degree of freedom are as feasible as in the case of Monte Carlo, but with higher convergence rates, which is illustrated in this manuscript by a numerical experiment for a model problem.
 Rather than bounding Legendre coefficients of polynomial chaos expansions as in [1], we use techniques from [1] to bound partial derivatives of integrands as required by QMC convergence theory.
 Our results are general, in that beyond the local support assumption they do not assume a specific representation system.
 Examples of systems of locally supported functions which are admissible in our QMC error analysis are indicator functions of a partition of D, B-splines or wavelets.
+However, for globally supported ψ_i , $j \geq 1$, or if no information about the support is available, the known QMC convergence theory from [13, 5] with POD weights achieves a certain convergence rate under weaker assumptions, where the construction of QMC points with POD weights has a higher cost, which is quadratic with respect to the dimension, cp.
+[13, 5].

-To ensure uniform ellipticity of the parametric problem (1) with respect to the parameter sequence $\boldsymbol{y}$ in the domain U in (2), and also to preserve locality of supports, the equivalence assuming that $\operatorname{ess\,inf}{x\in D}\{\bar{a}(x)\}>0$ , motivates the condition that for some constant
+To ensure uniform ellipticity of the parametric problem (1) with respect to the parameter sequence \boldsymbol{y} in the domain U in (2), and also to preserve potential locality of supports, assuming that $\operatorname{ess\,inf}{x\in D}\{\bar{a}(x)\} > 0$, motivates the condition that for some $\bar{\kappa} \in (0, 1)$ which readily implies that